Children of the Lamp: The Blue Djinn of Babylon

 John and Philippa Gaunt, twelve-year-old twins who recently discovered themselves to be descended from a long line of djinn and who are now in possession of great powers, have only just returned from their adventures battling evil djinn in Cairo and London.
 Now the mystery surrounding a powerful book of djinn magic named Solomon's Grimoire lures the twins straight into their next extraordinary adventure.

 When the Solomon Grimoire is reported missing, John and Philippa are called upon to retrieve this book of power.
 They travel across the globe, from New York City to Istanbul, Berlin to Budapest, but little do they know, a trap has been set and the djinn twins are about to walk right into it.
 Soon, John must embark on an epic journey to save his sister from the fate of eternal hard-heartedness before it is too late.

+Kirkus Reviews describe the book as, "Solidly entertaining despite jokes that try a little too hard."